lain-core/RuSuper/.github/pull_request_template.md

 # Review Checks:
     - [ ] All new functions and structs have rustdoc headers which cover all parameters and return values.
+    - [ ] Where possible, tests have been written for new functionality.
+    - [ ] All unnecessary and dangling print statements have been removed.
     - [ ] Compiler warnings have been cleared, or otherwise noted in the description of the Pull Request.
     - [ ] Any added project dependencies have been added to the `README.md` if applicable.
     - [ ] Any added functionality or updates to `README.md` have been performed.